Key Takeaways

 compression stockings should be avoided in cases of acute phlebitis, severe arteriopathy, decompensated heart failure or progressive dermatosis.

-Other compression devices exist (bands, socks, pneumatic compression.) but it is not recommended to completely stop wearing restraints without medical advice.
+Other compression devices exist (bands, socks, pneumatic compression, etc.) but it is not recommended to completely stop wearing compression without medical advice.

 Sources